oist/plessy_pairwiseGenomeComparison/README.md

 ## Mandatory parameters

- * `--target`: path to one genome file in FASTA format.
+ * `--target`: path or URL to one genome file in FASTA format.
 It will be indexed.

- * `--input`: path to a sample sheet in tab-separated format with one header line `id	file`, and one row per genome (ID and path to FASTA file).
+ * `--input`: path to a sample sheet in tab-separated format with one header line `id	file`, and one row per genome (ID and path or URL to FASTA file).

    — or —

-   `--query`: path to one genome file in FASTA format.
+   `--query`: path or URL to one genome file in FASTA format.

 ## Options